Discipline and Grievances

 On the 6th April 2009 a Disciplinary and Grievance code was introduced to manage disciplinary and grievance procedures in the workplace.
-The new code is less prescriptive than the one it replaces and relies more heavily on all parties acting reasonably with fairness, transparency and a certain amount of commonsense.
+This is less prescriptive than the one it replaces and relies more heavily on all parties acting reasonably with fairness, transparency and a certain amount of commonsense.
 Failure to follow the code can be taken into account by Employment Tribunals who can adjust awards up or down by up to 25% in appropriate cases.
 The following brief summary may be useful.

 A. Disciplinary Issues